 Analysis / Bias

-In review, Iowa Climate Science Education is a climate denial website that utilizes very poor sources to prove that humans have minimal impact on climate change.
-For example, in this article: Doom Arrives For Arctic Alarmists, they source the Deplorable Science Blog, which is not a peer reviewed publication (in case you were wondering).
-In another article they source a website called Ice Age Now, which purports to show the earth is cooling.
+In review, Iowa Climate Science Education is a human-influenced climate change denial website that utilizes very poor sources to prove that humans have minimal impact on climate change.
+For example, in this article: Doom Arrives For Arctic Alarmists, they source the Deplorable Science Blog, which is not a peer-reviewed publication (in case you were wondering).
+In another article, they source a website called Ice Age Now, which purports to show the earth is cooling.
 This is not the consensus of science.

 Overall, this a quackery level pseudoscience website that has zero credibility regarding climate science.
 They also completely lack transparency in regard to ownership and funding.
-(D. Van Zandt 7/30/2018)
+(D. Van Zandt 7/30/2018) Updated (9/26/2019)